Mrkvak/homelab/README.md

 In the "3d" directory, you'll find .stl and .FCStd (FreeCAD) files for IO shield SC813 and B650D4U.

 ## Reverse engineering
 After I connected everything up, I've noticed PSU is not detected in either BMC web interface or `ipmitool sensors` command output.
 To me, it wasn't really understandable -  PMbus should be standardized, so what's the problem?
-But some people online encountered the same problem. (***FIXME*** - links)
 So I've downloaded the latest BMC firmware from ASRock website and decided to update it - _maybe they fixed it in the last release_ I've thought.
 Well, my browser crashed after I selected firmware file, and the BMC controller become unresponsive since then.
 After an hour of googling, I managed to find socflash binary (even for Linux) that manages to flash the BMC firmware from the host via VGA MMIO registers.
 Yeah, that means CVE-2019-6260 is still not fixed - root access to the machine means full and unlimited access to the BMC controller, but it really helped me here.

 ### Hunting for backdoors